tldr-pages/tldr/pages/common/less.md

 `git diff --color | less -R`

-- Open the current file in an editor
+- Open the current file in an editor:

 `v`